Jim Healy (trade unionist): Biography

 Healy was born at West Gorton in Manchester, the son of corporation labourer Dominic Healy and cotton-worker Mary Ellen, née Schaill.
 He attended St Francis of Assisi parish school and began assisting Labour Party canvassers at the age of 8.
-He enlisted in the 8th Battalion of the Argyll and Sutherland Highlanders in 1915; served until he was wounded in action on the Western Front in 1918 and discharged.
+He enlisted in the 8th Battalion of the Argyll and Sutherland Highlanders in 1915 and served until he was wounded in action on the Western Front in 1918 and discharged.
 On his return he moved to Scotland to work as a plate-layer in the tramways.

 On 19 July 1919 Healy married woollen weaver Elizabeth McGowan at St Cuthbert's Catholic Church in Edinburgh.
 They and their three sons emigrated to Queensland in 1925, where Healy began work as a fireman and boiler attendant at Mackay.
 He became a wharf labourer in 1927 and the following year was elected to the management committee of the Waterside Workers' Federation (WWF) becoming branch president in 1929.
 Disappointed with the underperformance of various Labor governments in response to the Great Depression, Healy joined the Communist Party of Australia in 1934 after a tour of the Soviet Union.

 Healy moved to Sydney in 1936 and in 1937 was elected general secretary of the WWF, a position he held until his death in 1961.
 He transferred the union head office from Melbourne in 1939, and is given credit for modernising the union and he was the founder and first editor of the WWF's national journal, the Maritime Worker.
 In 1937 and 1938 he campaigned in support of waterside workers' boycotts of Japan, and he continued to strengthen the WWF during World War II due to the industry's contribution to the war effort.
 From 1945 to 1949 he led a boycott on the Black Armada of Dutch ships, in order to support the Indonesian independence movement.